franzbu/HAeating/README.md

 ## 🛠 System Architecture
 The heating automation is split into three specialized layers; the first two are abstraction layers that can stay the same for any kind of heating, or cooling for that matter, out there.
 Layer 3 is all about how to address the existing heating hardware and will have to be adjusted - two examples are given.

-(1) **Layer 1: Room Level:** RoomDemandCalculator: (The Brain):** An instance of this app runs for every room.
+(1) **Layer 1: Room Level (RoomDemandCalculator: The Brain):** An instance of this app runs for every room.
 It handles schedules, hysteresis, solar gain compensation, boost demands, and calculates the heat claim for the room.

-(2) **Layer 2: Central Heating Control:** HeatSupplyManager: (The Muscle):** HeatSupplyManager acts as control center for juggling the heating demands for all rooms.
+(2) **Layer 2: Central Heating Control (HeatSupplyManager: The Muscle):** HeatSupplyManager acts as control center for juggling the heating demands for all rooms.
 Heating is initiated by writing the HFFT to the HA Helper `input_number.target_flow_temp` (heating stops by writing 0).

 (3) **Layer 3: Hardware Interface:** Connects to the actual hardware (e.g., Froeling SP Dual): The hardware interface listens to changes to `input_number.target_flow_temp` and handles heating in accordance with the value in `input_number.target_flow_temp`.